Vanguard University Alumni

 “Knowledge is only potential power.
 It becomes power only when, and if, it is organized into definite plans of action, and directed to a definite end.”

 Eric graduated from Vanguard University with a degree in Business-Organizational Management.
-Eric’s combined love for helping people and his business acumen led him to Trilogy Financial where company CEO, Jeff Motske, is also Vanguard alum.
-In his free time, Eric loves spending time with his wife and two sons, volunteering with local charities and taking his two Labrador’s on long walks.
+Eric’s combined love for helping people and his business acumen led him to Trilogy Financial where company CEO, Jeff Motske, is also a Vanguard alum.
+In his free time, Eric loves spending time at Torrey Pines State Preserve with his wife, JoAnn, and two sons, Russell and Shane.

 FIRE (Financial Independence, Retire Early) is trending as a new financial lifestyle.
 FIRE promotes extreme savings in your 20s, 30s and 40s, with the goal of being able to live off passive income from the accumulated nest egg much earlier than typical retirement age.